-- 7) There is no unacceptable impact on heritage and environmental assets and amenity including the World Heritage Site and its setting, Areas of Outstanding Natural Beauty and Natura 2000 sites (SACs/SPA): - 8) The visual and functional impact of the scheme and any associated elements such as surface-treatment, street furniture, signing, road markings, roadside verges and lighting upon the character of the area is minimised: - 9) The environmental impact of the scheme, such as from noise and other forms of pollution, on surrounding land uses from traffic likely to be generated by the proposal is minimised and of an acceptable level in accordance with relevant topic-specific environmental guidance and standards; - 10) The need for provision in appropriate cases of street furniture which aids security of premises without adversely affecting mobility pedestrian circulation: - 11) The needs of pedestrians including those with impaired mobility, cyclists and horseriders are met; - 12) The environmental benefits to be secured through implementation of the scheme and any additional traffic management or calming measures needed to maximise these benefits should be clearly articulated: - 13) The quality, patronage and efficiency of public transport operations must not be compromised; - 14) The response time of emergency services must not be compromised; and - 15) The acceptable provision for the transportation of materials to and from the site or disposal of spoil during construction.
+- 9) 3.
+The environmental impact of the scheme, such as from noise and other forms of pollution, on surrounding land uses from traffic likely to be generated by the proposal is minimised and of an acceptable level in accordance with relevant topic-specific environmental guidance and standards; - 10)5.
+The need for provision in appropriate cases of street furniture which aids security of premises without adversely affecting mobility pedestrian circulation; - 4.
+The needs of pedestrians including those with impaired mobility, cyclists and horseriders are met; - 6.
+The environmental benefits to be secured through implementation of the scheme and any additional traffic management or calming measures needed to maximise these benefits should be clearly articulated; - 7.
+The quality, patronage and efficiency of public transport operations must not be compromised; - 11)8.
+The response time of emergency services must not be compromised; and - 12)9.
+The acceptable provision for the transportation of materials to and from the site or disposal of spoil during construction.